 “All that glitters is not gold-” This proverb completely matches the context of what we will discuss today: backlinks.
-Not just any backlinks: toxic links.
+Not just any backlinks: toxic links, and ofcourse, how to disavow backlinks and save your website from Google’s wrath.

 Ya, ya, we know that getting a backlink is a cause for celebration, but not all of them are good, right?
 And how can you confirm that a particular backlink is negatively affecting your SEO instead of increasing your traffic rate?